-The main reason I wanted to interview Tegmark is that he is one of the most prominent and vocal scientists researching and championing the concept of parallel universe.
+The main reason I wanted to interview Tegmark is that he is one of the most prominent and vocal scientists researching and championing the concept of parallel universes.
 Ever since I was a kid, watching TV shows like Quantum Leap and Sliders, I was fascinated by the idea that there could exist alternate realities where history was different in many interesting aspects.
 I often found myself wondering what it would be like to travel to them and see what was I was doing there.
 As I grew older, I took a more focused interest in why such theories existed and broadened my readings to learn about the origins of the universe, with popular science books and shows from Stephen Hawking, Brian Greene or Neil deGrasse Tyson, trying to become familiar the rudimentary basics of physics and cosmology.
-And this how I came across Tegmark, in a documentary on parallel universes.
-As you can imagine, I was very excited when he originally agreed to meet with me.
+And that's how I came across Tegmark, in a BAFTA-winning documentary called "Parallel Worlds, Parallel Lives," that follows the lead singer of US rock band Eels, Mark Oliver Everett, on his journey across America to learn about the father he never knew, Hugh Everett, the quantum physicist who devised the theory of parallel universes.
+As you can imagine, I was very excited when Tegmark originally agreed to meet with me.

 Sitting in the hotel lobby, I was debating whether to go or not.
 It was warm inside, I had a ton of translation work to get done, and it felt like a lost cause.
 But deep down, I knew it, I was just being lazy.
-However much I tried to convince myself that going would probably not work out anyway, my gut kept telling me I was being a chicken.
+However much I tried to convince myself that going would be a deflating waste of time, my gut kept telling me I was being a chicken.
 If I did go, there was the off-chance he would be there and say something like: “I have an hour, let’s do it now.”
-So, after some internal debating, I picked myself up off the couch and went.
+So, after much internal debating, I picked myself up off the couch, got all my equipment ready and headed off into the snow.
 By the time I got into the MIT astrophysics building, my nose was running, my glasses were steamed-up, my shirt was soaked in sweat under layers of clothes, the bottom of my jeans had frozen and my shoes were leaking puddles – I was seething.
 But, I found his office on the top floor, and there he was.
-I caught him as he walked out of his office, we spoke for a couple minutes and eventually gave me an hour to meet with him on the Thursday, a few hours before my flight back to Paris.
+I caught him as he walked out of his office, we spoke for a couple minutes and, just like that, he offered me an hour to meet with him on the Thursday, a few hours before my flight back to Paris.
 When I left MIT, I couldn’t care about the weather, and when I got back to my hotel, I imagined seeing my alternate self – the one who had stayed at the hotel instead of taking a chance and going to MIT – sitting on the comfortable couches in the lobby, on his computer, and just thinking to myself: “Sucker!”